wentallout/cult-hunter/README.md

 ## Basic Gameplay

-- Cult Hunter is a stylish, hack n slash game with rogue-like features
+- Cult Hunter is a stylish, action-adventure, hack and slash game with rogue-like features
+- **Rogue-like**: players receive random temporary charms after they clear a stage/floor.
+These `CHARM` will disappear after the stage is over but they're very powerful and will motivate the players to clear/replay.
+- **Loot**: enemies will drop weapons that you can pickup and enhance/modify with runes
+- **Progression**: If player dies, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...

 - There are 2 main activities: `INVESTIGATE` and `RAID`:
 - In `INVESTIGATE`:
 	- Players will go through the city, looking for clues, talking to people, finding information about hidden cults.